kinguser981/TWRP-Recovery-Flags/README.md

 TW_ROUND_SCREEN := true

 TW_THEME -- New flag, takes in the following : portrait_mdpi, landscape_mdpi, portrait_hdpi,landscape_hdpi,watch_mdpi .
 It should be caps but when I was compiling a minute ago, it threw me an error and asked to de-caps it.
 So, see for yourself what works

-TW_CUSTOM_THEME -- Use a custom theme like materialised by @z31s1g .
-Give the path to the contents here.

 TWRP_NEW_THEME -- Old is gold.
 Put false to use the old one.